MEET MY FAMILY

 Let’s start with my husband.
 His name is Chris and he’s 16 months older than I am.
 We met whilst at university in Gloucestershire at a nightclub!
 He was the year above me, but our housemates knew each other and so we ended up meeting by chance.
 Chris will almost definitely make a guest appearance on the blog and YouTube channel at some point so you can get to know him a bit more the; all you need to know now is that he’s the type of man I never thought actually existed in real life.
 He’s like the living embodiment of all my “dream boyfriend” lists in my teenage diaries, with the added bonuses of some useful stuff too.
 He is basically like every Prince in every fairytale, just less fictional (and less rich).

 We live in a terraced house near Stoke-on-Trent in England.
-It’s actually the home Chris grew up in; his parents moved out and rented it to us to live in whilst we saved for a mortgage, then they sold it to us for a big discount.
+It’s actually the home Chris grew up in; his parents moved out and rented it to us to live in whilst we saved for a mortgage, then they sold it to us.
 I’m originally from the south coast so it’s been weird living up here – there’s no beach on my doorstep and it’s decidedly colder.

 Sebastian was our first pet together (unless you count the caterpillar we saved from a salad once) and we took him home in January 2016.
 He’s a Lavender Masque corn snake and as you can see, he is beautiful.
 We were drawn to Seb in the pet shop because he was very chilled and was the only snake that didn’t want to bite our fingers.
 He’s still lovely and calm and so sweet with us, even though he’s definitely grown up now.